 All officially selected films and materials solicited by ACFF will be programmed into the Festival for screening at public venues and/or through a secure, online platform.

 If your submission is a student production, be sure to submit it as such.
 A student is defined as one who is enrolled at an accredited high school, undergraduate, or graduate school.
 A student is not required to be a film or video major, but must include their school, year of study, advisor’s name and email.
 No student production will be considered if produced as a work for hire.

 ACFF is not responsible for notifying any parties other than the entrant, through its listed contact person, of entry status or of any questions or determinations regarding the entry.

 It is the sole responsibility of the entity submitting the project to secure permission from the copyright holders of the material contained in the film.

-Multiple entries will be accepted, provided they are submitted individually.
+Multiple entries will be accepted provided they are submitted individually.

-Entrants may resubmit film(s) submitted in the past that were not accepted as long as the film has been completed in the past 2 years.
+Entrants may re-submit a film submitted in the past that was not accepted as long as the film has been completed in the past 2 years.

 If your film is officially selected, you may be asked to provide:

 • A high resolution film file downloadable via Dropbox, Google Drive, We Transfer or Vimeo that is 1920×1080 pixels, 23.97 fps, 48 kHz Audio, progressive scan in mp4 format